alok454/E_Commerce/README.md

 # E-Commerce Cart Project

-A simple e-commerce cart application that allows users to browse products, add them to their cart, update quantities, and proceed to checkout.
+A simple e-commerce cart application that allows users to browse products, add them to their cart, update quantities.
 This project demonstrates essential e-commerce functionality using modern web technologies.

 ## Features